AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 This project, just like all of open source, is a global community.
 In addition to the Code of Conduct, this project will:

-* Keep all communucation on open channels ( mailing list, forums, chat ).
+* Keep all communication on open channels ( mailing list, forums, chat ).
 * Be respectful of time and language differences between community members ( such as scheduling meetings, email/issue responsiveness, etc ).
 * Ensure tools are able to be used by community members regardless of their region.